Phryxam/phryxam-misc/ap-stats-stuff/OttoMcrippemoff.md

 ## What does the p-value mean in the context of this evidence and case?
-In the context of this evidence and case, the P-value represents the probability of Otto's car repairs that ended up breaking down within 90 days is greater than 13.5%.
+In the context of this evidence and case, the P-value represents the probability of Otto's car repairs that ended up breaking down within 90 days is greater than 13.5%, assuming a true mean of 7%.

 ## You are the lawyer representing the people against Otto.
 Use your evidence to dispute Otto’s arguments.